cguardia/ZODB-Documentation/book/transactions.rst

     :pyobject: PickleDataManager.tpc_vote

 We are going to try to dump the pickle to make sure that it will work.
-We don't care about the result now, just if it can be dumpled, so we use devnull for the dump.
+We don't care about the result now, just if it can be dumped, so we use devnull for the dump.
 For simplicity, we just check for pickling errors here.
 Other error conditions are possible, like a full drive or other disk errors.

 Remember, all that the voting method has to do is to raise an error if there is any problem, and the transaction will be aborted in that case.
-If this happens all that we have to do is to copy the committed value into the wrok area, so we go back to the starting value.
+If this happens all that we have to do is to copy the committed value into the work area, so we go back to the starting value.

 .. literalinclude:: ../code/transaction/pickledm.py